 Six trend sections were established to represent the six segments of river (Figure 1).
 Annual electrofishing of the Tongue River began in 2003.
-Electrofishing gear included a 14-foot flat bottom boat, 3500-watt generator, Coffelt VVP-15, single boom anode, /2 inch-mesh dip net and a single netter.
+Electrofishing gear included a 14-foot flat bottom boat, 3500-watt generator, Coffelt VVP-15, single boom anode, 1/2 inch-mesh dip net and a single netter.
 In 2012 the Coffelt VVP-15 was replaced with the Smith-Root VVP-15B model.
 In 2014 the Smith-Root VVP-15B model was replaced with the Smith-Root GPP 5.0 model.
 One riverbank was continuously sampled in each section to reduce sampling bias and to include all habitat types.
 Seines were incorporated into annual trend sampling from 2003 to 2009.
-Trend sections were sampled in one-mile increments and for a total distance of five miles for Birney and Hirsch trend areas and six miles for each of the other four trend areas.
+Trend sections were sampled in one-mile increments and for a total distance of five miles for Hirsch trend area, nine miles for the State Line trend area, and six miles for each of the other four trend areas.
 Catch per unit effort (C/f) (Fabrizio and Richards 1996; Hubert 1996; Ney 1996) was calculated as the number of fish caught per hour of electrofishing, and used to describe the relative abundance of each fish species.
 Calculations of C/f were made for each species in each trend section, and C/f was compared between trend sections and across years.

 Proportional size distribution (PSD) (Anderson and Neumann 1996; Guy et al. 2006 and 2007) was used to describe the length structure of fish species sampled.
-Calculations of PSD values were made for: brown trout (Milewski and Brown 1994), channel catfish, sauger, smallmouth bass, walleye, northern pike (Gablehouse 1984), rainbow trout (Anderson and Neumann 1996), river carpsucker, shorthead redhorse sucker, and white sucker (Bister et al. 2000).
-Calculations of PSD values for brown trout and rainbow trout were made using data from trend sections five and six.
+Calculations of PSD values were made for: Brown Trout (Milewski and Brown 1994), Channel Catfish, Sauger, Smallmouth Bass, Walleye, Northern Pike (Gablehouse 1984), Rainbow Trout (Anderson and Neumann 1996), River Carpsucker, Shorthead Redhorse Sucker, and White Sucker (Bister et al. 2000).
+Calculations of PSD values for Brown Trout and Rainbow Trout were made using data from trend section five.
 Calculations of PSD values for the other species were made using pooled data from all trend sections.
 Comparisons of PSD values were made between years.

-Body condition of fish species sampled was calculated using relative weight ( $W_r$ ) (Wege and Anderson 1978; Anderson and Neumann 1996; Blackwood et al. 2002).
-Relative weight was calculated for brown trout (Milewski and Brown 1994), channel catfish (Brown et al. 1995), northern pike (Anderson and Neumann 1996), rainbow trout, sauger (Anderson and Neumann 1996), river carpsucker, white sucker, shorthead redhorse sucker (Bister et al. 2000), smallmouth bass (Kolander et al. 1993), and walleye (Murphy et al 1990).
-Calculations of mean $W_r$ values for brown trout and rainbow trout were made using data from trend sections five and six.
-Calculations mean $W_r$ values for the other species were made using pooled data from all trend sections.
-Comparisons of mean $W_r$ values were made between years.
+Body condition of fish species sampled was calculated using relative weight (W_r) (Wege and Anderson 1978; Anderson and Neumann 1996; Blackwood et al. 2002).
+Relative weight was calculated for Brown Trout (Milewski and Brown 1994), Channel Catfish (Brown et al. 1995), Northern Pike (Anderson and Neumann 1996), Rainbow Trout, Sauger (Anderson and Neumann 1996), River Carpsucker, White Sucker, Shorthead Redhorse Sucker (Bister et al. 2000), Smallmouth Bass (Kolander et al. 1993), and Walleye (Murphy et al 1990).
+Calculations of mean W_r values for Brown Trout and Rainbow Trout were made using data from trend section five.
+Calculations of mean W_r for the other species were made using pooled data from all trend sections.
+Comparisons of mean W_r values were made between years.